cactode/suburban/README.md

-# suburban
+# Suburban Dictionary
-Suburban Dictionary: Attempting to generate UrbanDictionary definitions with AI.
-What could go wrong?
+A quick frontend for a GPT-2 text generator fine-tuned on the entirety of UrbanDictionary